siro20/stm32-p1p2gateway/README.md

-# STM32Cube Makefile
+# P1/P2 decoding on STM32L031

-This is a template application for the STM32 ARM microcontrollers that compiles with GNU tools.
+This is an example application for the STM32L031 ARM microcontrollers that compiles with GNU tools.

+It decodes the P1/P2 protocol used by Daikin heat pumps received on PB0 and forwards it to the VUART.

 It serves as a quick-start for those who do not wish to use an IDE, but rather develop in a text editor of choice and build from the command line.

+It makes use of the nano newlib as the Cortex-M0 only has 32k of flash.

 ## Target Overview

   - `all`       Builds the target ELF binary.
   - `program`   Flashes the ELF binary to the target board.
   - `debug`     Launches GDB and connects to the target.
-  - `cube`      Downloads the most recent STM32Cube version from the ST website and extract it to `cube`.
-  - `template`  Copies a simple example/template, startup code and a linker script from the `cube` to your `src` directory.
   - `clean`     Remove all files and directories which have been created during the compilation.

 ## Installing

+Checkout the submodules:

+    git submodule update --init --checkout

 Before building, you must install the GNU compiler toolchain.
 I'm using the the `gnu-none-eabi` triple shipped with recent Debian and Ubuntu versions: